 These endless questions disturb your mind forever and emotionally it’s too draining and painful to go through.

 If you want to know valid answers for your emotional breakdown, perhaps, there is a valid scientific, psychological and biological reason behind your behavior.

 In an interview, a Canadian clinical psychologist named “Dr. Jordan Peterson” stated that – according to a research study conducted on some men and women – the psychologists found that the majority of women are interested in people; whereas men are interested in things.

 So, this explains why women are emotionally more attached to men; and whereas not all, but most men don’t care what their wife/girlfriend feels because of their lack of empathy towards others.

-(Therefore, just remind yourself it’s a part of a woman’s biology.
-Instead of defending yourself and feeling low, embrace your emotions, at least save them for the right person who cherishes for who you are.)
+(Therefore, just remind yourself, that it’s a part of a woman’s biology.
+Instead of defending yourself and feeling low, embrace your emotions, at least save them for the right person who cherishes who you are.)

 And if you consider yourself as –